Facts You Should Know About Angina

-- If chest pain is severe and/or recurrent, the patient should see a healthcare provider.
+- If chest pain is severe and/or recurrent, the person should see a health

-- Go to a hospital emergency department if the patient has any of the following with chest pain:
+- Go to a hospital emergency department if the affected person has any of the following with chest pain:

 - Pain that does not go away after a few minutes

 - Pain that is of concern in any way

 - Not all chest pain is angina.
 Pain in the chest can come from a number of causes, which range from not serious to very serious.
 For example, chest pain can be caused by